huggingface/blog/falcon3.md

   org: tiiuae
 ---

-# Welcome the Falcon 3 Family of Open Models!
+# Welcome to the Falcon 3 Family of Open Models!

 We introduce Falcon3, a family of decoder-only large language models under 10 billion parameters, developed by [Technology Innovation Institute (TII)](https://www.tii.ae/ai-and-digital-science) in Abu Dhabi.
 By pushing the